Monday, January 13, 2025

 Read the course syllabus

 Make a plan to acquire all the needed materials for the course, including the books, which are available in the bookstore or can be purchased from on-line retailers for a very low cost.
 Or even found on the shelf of your local library for free!
 I do not recommend purchasing electronic versions of the book as I think having a real "paper copy" helps with note-taking and comprehension, but I recognize that some of the books are substantially cheaper in electronic versions, so feel free to do that.
-However, please do NOT purchase North Country in an electronic format.
-Some of the images are not included and they are required reading/viewing.
+However, please try to avoid purchasing North Country in an electronic format.
+Some of the images are not included and they are worth viewing and reading about.

 Also note my policy regarding class "attendance and inactivity."
 You can also see my FAQ page for more information.